 Friends, I’m about to enter the “scramble” mode.
 My summer trip to Europe is coming up in 2 weeks, and I am working around the clock to get things done before I go.
 If there was a way that I could clone myself to cook (and clean!!) all day, I would do it in a heartbeat.
 But I’d only want my mini me to be around for two weeks.
 Any longer would just be, I don’t know, creepy.

 Since I don’t have all the time in the world to cook, my mindset is on easy, get in and get out kind of meals.
-That’s where this Mediterranean three bean salad comes in.
+That’s where this Mediterranean three bean salad recipe comes in.
 It’s essentially a bean salad packed with summer vegetables, feta, olives, and a light vinaigrette.
 Now that heirloom tomatoes are in season, I highly recommend buying a beefy one for this salad.
 The sweetness of those tomatoes balance well with the tang and saltiness of the salad.
 I would also use fresh green beans (or other waxy beans) instead of frozen ones.
 Frozen green beans just don’t get the same kind of crisp once you cook them.

 From start to finish, this salad takes only 15 minutes to make.
 Yes, 15 minutes!
 It’s definitely worth making on a weeknight.